cyanreg/avtransport/draft-avtransport-spec.md

 The `packet_data` field can be any length and contain any sequence of data.

 ## Annex

+Additional data or recommendations for the AVTransport specification is listed here.

+### Annex A: Informative muxer behaviour

+This annex covers recommended practices for muxers, particularly with regards to avoiding stream starvation.

+### Annex B: Informative demuxer behaviour

+This annex covers recommended practices for demuxers, mainly with packet lifetime, buffering, and reordering.

+### Annex C-Y: Reserved

+This range is reserved for future expansion.

-### Annex A: LDPC
+### Annex Z: LDPC

-This normative annex shall cover the usage of LDPC within AVTransport.
+This normative annex shall cover the usage and operation of LDPC within AVTransport.

-The LDPC variant to be used is **irregular**, systematic, with no subblocks.
+The LDPC variant to be used is **irregular** (each row of each matrix has a non-constant amount of bits set to 1), systematic (parity data is separate from message data), with no subblocks.
 The full block, along with the check data, shall be sent to an LDPC decoder.

 To ease implementations, only two different lengths are used: